aligator/StuckInALoop-LudumDare47/README.md

 Ludum Dare 47

 ## Gameplay
+You are stuck,
+stuck in a fight you have to do over and over again...

+... but you will find power ups which improve your abilities!
+However, they will only take effect __after you get destroyed__.

 You control a spaceship wit _W A S D_ (move)and _SPACE_ (shoot).
-You will find power ups which improve your abilities, but they will only take effect __after you get destroyed__.

-Each time you will face the same enemies but improve over time due to the power ups.
+Each time you get destroyed, you will face the same enemies but improve your skills over time due to the power ups.

 ## Power up
 There are 3 types: